darkrenaissance/darkfi/doc/src/architecture/blockchain.md

 ## Overview

 Darkfi is based off Ouroboros Crypsinous, a privacy focused proof-of-stake algorithm.
-Below is a specification of how DarkFi's current blockchain achieves consensus.
+Below you may find the technical specifications of DarkFi's blockchain implementation.

 ## Blockchain